Shapeways/hubot-profiler/README.md

 # hubot profiler
-Hubot script to profile statistics of a website from within Slack.
+Hubot script to profile statistics of a website.
 So far, supports lookup of website response time, but more is planned!
 ##Installation